VictorWesterlund/vegvisir/README.md

 * PHP 8.1+ (preferably PHP-FPM)
 * [The composer package manager](https://getcomposer.org/)

-Assuming you have all that set up, here's how to get GeneMate up and running on Debian-based systems:
+Assuming you have all that set up, here's how to get Pragma up and running on Debian-based systems:

 1. **Clone the repo**